vipinnarayane/Power-BI-Business-Insights-360/README.md

 - **Complex Calculations:** Some financial metrics required complex calculations.
 Used advanced DAX functions and DAX Studio to implement these accurately and efficiently.
 - **User Adoption:** Ensured that the dashboards were intuitive and provided training sessions to stakeholders, increasing adoption and effective use of the new system.

+## Dashboard Design
+-Following discussions and feedback, I have initiated the design of the visuals and developed various dashboards to meet the project requirements.
+Measures have been created as needed to align with the project's objectives.
+The complete dashboard is available here: [Report](https://app.powerbi.com/view?r=eyJrIjoiNjcwYzRmNGItYTc4NS00ODlkLWIwOTAtYjUyNDk2MWNmODdhIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9&pageName=ReportSection88031153a90561607e2d).

 ## Course Reference

 This project was developed as part of the [Codebasics Data Analytics Bootcamp 3.0 Course](https://codebasics.io/bootcamps/data-analytics-bootcamp-with-practical-job-assistance), which provided a solid foundation in Power BI and advanced data analytics techniques.
 The course covered essential skills such as data transformation, DAX, and dashboard design, which were directly applied to this project.